-Do not mix chlorine bleach with ammonia or acids such as vinegar rust remover.
-Mixing can produce a toxic gas which may cause death.
+Po not mix chlorine bleach with ammonia or acids such as vinegar and/or rust remover, Mixing can produce a toxic gas which may cause death.

 Save and refer to garment manufacturers' care labels.

-PROBLEM POSSIBLE CAUSE AND REMEDY LINT OR RESIDUE ON CLOTHES •Incorrect sorting of clothes.
+PROBLEM POSSIBLE CAUSE AND REMEDY LINT OR RESIDUE ON CLOTHES • Incorrect sorting of clothes.
 Separate lint-producers (such as terry towels and chenille) from lint-receivers (such as man-made fabrics, velveteen, corduroy). • Washing too long, especially for smaller loads.
-For normal soil, wash one minute per pound of dry clothes. • Use of non-phosphate detergents which combine with hardness minerals to form a precipitate which can be mistaken for lint, Use a phosphate or liquid detergent; use warmer wash water or soften water with an installed mechanical softener or a packaged water softener. • Powdery residue from granular detergent may appear to be lint.
+For normal soil, wash one minute per pound of dry clothes. • Use of non-phosphate detergents which combine with hardness minerals to form a precipitate which can be mistaken for lint.
+Use a phosphate or liquid detergent; use warmer wash water or soften water with an installed mechanical softener or a packaged water softener. • Powdery residue from granular detergent may appear to be lint.
 Predissolve granular detergent in hot water before adding to washer; make sure detergent is completely dissolved before adding clothes; switch to liquid or cold water detergent or use warmer wash water.
-See page 13. • Overloading will cause abrasion which creates excessive lint.
+See page 11. • Overloading will cause abrasion which creates excessive lint.
 Wash fewer items with correct water level. • Too much bleach.
-Use correct amount of bleach according to package directions. .
-Not enough detergent to hold lint in suspension during wash cycle.
+Use correct amount of bleach according to package directions. • Not enough detergent to hold lint in suspension during wash cycle.
 Increase amount of detergent.
-See page 13. • Incorrect use of fabric softener.
-If used in wash cycle, softeners may react with detergent to create a white deposit.
-Use softeners in rinse cycle only unless package specifies adding to wash cycle .
-Use Fabric Softener Dispenser.
-Seepage 8. • Pilling usually on polyester-cotton blends is caused by normal wear and may look like lint.
-Turning clothes inside-out may provide some help. • Static electricity caused by overdying will cause attraction, Use fabric softener in rinse cycle.
-GREASY OR OILY STAINS ON LAUNDERED GARMENTS These are sometimes called "Invisible Stains" because you may not notice them before washing clothes.
-However, if oily soils are not completely removed in wash cycle, the oily spots may pick up dirt from the wash water.
+Seepage 11. • Incorrect use of fabric softener.
+If used in wash cycle, softeners may react With detergent to create a white deposit.
+Use softeners in rinse cycle only unless package specifies adding to wash cycle.
+Seepage 13. • Pilling usually on polyester-cotton blends is caused by normal wear and may look like lint.
+Turning clothes inside-out may provide some help. • Static electricity caused by overdrying will cause attraction.
+Use fabric softener in rinse cycle.
+GREASY OR OILY STAINS ON LAUNDERED G A R M E N T S These are sometimes called "Invisible Stains" because you may not notice them before washing clothes.
+However, if oily soils are not completely removal in wash cycle, the oily spots may pick up dirt from the wash water.
 The spots will then be very visible.
 They are not caused by the washer.
 Wash synthetic garments as soon as possible after wearing.
 Use more detergent than normal and hottest water fabric can stand.
 If spots appear, rub in undiluted liquid detergent, let stand 30 minutes and rewash with extra detergent using hottest water fabric can stand.
-GRAYED CLOTHES • Insufficient detergent.
-You may need to increase amount of detergent used if load is larger than normal, if soils are oily or heavier than average, if water level is Full or if water is Hard to Extremely Hard. •Water not hot enough for type of load.
-Be sure water heater is set to deliver hot water at the washer at 140°-150°F. Do not 'wash when other hot water needs-such as dishwashing or family baths-are heavy. • Poor or inferior detergent.
-Change to phosphate detergent, impossible.
-Follow these steps: 1.
-Use water conditioner, (such as Calgon brand) 2.
-Pre-treat stains 2.
-Use hottest water possible 3.
-Use hottest water possible4.
-Use bleach where possible 5.
-Use pre-soak aids 6.
-Install water softener 一 主要数据 的复数联系数据 的复数